Jimmy Smits

 Jimmy L. Smits (born July 9, 1955) is an American actor.
-He is best known for playing attorney Victor Sifuentes on the 1980s-1990s legal drama L.A.
-Law, NYPD Detective Bobby Simone on the 1990s-2000s police drama NYPD Blue, Matt Santos on the political drama The West Wing, and for appearing in Switch (1991), My Family (1995), The Jane Austen Book Club (2007), and In the Heights (2021).
+He is best known for playing attorney Victor Sifuentes on the legal drama L.A.
+Law, NYPD Detective Bobby Simone on the police drama NYPD Blue, and Matt Santos on the political drama The West Wing.
+He appeared in Switch (1991), My Family (1995), The Jane Austen Book Club (2007), and In the Heights (2021).
 He also appeared as Bail Organa in the Star Wars franchise and as ADA Miguel Prado in Dexter.
-From 2012 to 2014, he joined the main cast of Sons of Anarchy as Nero Padilla.
+From 2012 to 2014, he was a member of the main cast of Sons of Anarchy, in the role of Nero Padilla.
 Smits also portrayed Elijah Strait in the NBC drama series Bluff City Law.

-Early life
+Early life and education

 Smits was born in Brooklyn, New York.
 Smits's father, Cornelis Leendert Smits (1929–2015), was from Paramaribo, Suriname, and was of Dutch descent.
 Smits's mother, Emilina (née Pola; 1930–2015), was Puerto Rican, born in Peñuelas.
 He and his two sisters, Yvonne and Diana, grew up in a working-class neighborhood.
 When he was ten years old, he moved to Puerto Rico for a couple of years.
 Until then he did not speak Spanish.
-He described attending a Spanish-only school as "jarring" and "traumatic."
+He described attending a Spanish-only school as "jarring" and "traumatic".

 Smits was raised in a strict, devout Roman Catholic family.
 He identifies as Puerto Rican and frequently visits Puerto Rico.